Tech-noneX/Engineering-Knowledge-Base/docs/builtins/input_function.md

 ## Description

-The `input()` function pauses program execution, displays an optional prompt, and waits for the user to enter text, which is returned as a string.
+The `input()` function pauses program execution, displays an optional prompt, and waits for the user to type text and press enter.
+The text the user enters is always returned as a string, even if they type numbers.
 Common for collecting information or choices from the user in CLI apps.
 Always returns a string—convert to other types as needed (e.g., `int()`).

 ## Usable With